marcossantiago/kubernetes-workshop/03_productionize.md

 ### Requests

-A Request must be fullfilled for a Pod to be scheduled.
+A Request must be fulfilled for a Pod to be scheduled.
 Assume I have a pod I want to schedule.

 * Request 512Mb RAM & 300m CPU